If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 Smoking certainly does this because coronavirus comorbid conditions worsen.
 In the long term, we know that smokers suffer from cardiovascular and lung disease, and these are all co-factors in terms of a higher likelihood of mortality.
 From that point of view, we know it's a problem.
 In some mortality studies we see a higher mortality rate in males than females.
-There is a suspicion that it may be a function of differences in smoking patterns: there are very high smoking rates among men in China compared to women.
+There is a suspicion that it could be a function of differences in smoking patterns: there are very high smoking rates among men in China compared to women.

 How do you explain the high mortality of the coronavirus in the elderly, instead?
 Is it about the deterioration of the immune system with age or the greater likelihood of developing other diseases that become a contributing cause of death?

-Bruce Aylward: “I think it's the latter.
+Bruce Aylward: "I think it's the latter.
 These people are dying of an inflammatory process in their lungs.
-It is not an infectious process, such as a bacterial or viral infection.
+It is not an infectious process, like a bacterial or viral infection.
 It is inflammatory, as we see with SARS.
 We are not sure of the mechanism.
 We know that the percentage of people dying who have had cancer was half that of hypertension and cardiovascular disease. "

 Why do children seem to have been spared from the coronavirus so far?
 What's the best guess?